IPC release its monthly PCB statistic

 The ratios are calculated by dividing the value of orders booked over the past three months by the value of sales billed during the same period from the companies in IPC's survey sample.
 A ratio of more than 1.00 suggests that current demand is ahead of supply, which indicates probable near-term growth.

-Flexible circuit shipments in September 2006 were up 24.3 percent and bookings were up 14.7 percent compared to September 2005.
-Year to date, flexible circuit shipments are up 6.6 percent and bookings are down 6.2 percent.
-Compared to the previous month, flexible circuit shipments from the survey sample decreased 4.2 percent and flex bookings decreased 10.0 percent.
+Flexible circuit shipments in March 2007 were down 1.6 percent and bookings were up 41.7 percent compared to March 2006.
+Year to date, flexible circuit shipments are up 4.2 percent and bookings are up 21.4 percent.
+Compared to the previous month, flexible circuit shipments increased 25.8 percent and flex bookings were up 111.4 percent.

-For rigid PCBs and flexible circuits combined, industry shipments in September 2006 increased 7.7 percent from September 2005, and orders booked decreased 12.9 percent from September 2005.
-Year to date, combined industry shipments are up 9.9 percent and bookings are up 8.8 percent.
-Combined industry shipments for September 2006 are up 7.1 percent over the previous month, and bookings are down 6.6 percent over the previous month.
+For rigid PCBs and flexible circuits combined, industry shipments in March 2007 decreased 11.9 percent from March 2006, and orders booked decreased 19.9 percent from March 2006.
+Year to date, combined industry shipments are down 8.2 percent and bookings are down 18.7 percent.
+Compared to the previous month, combined industry shipments for March 2007 are up 10.3 percent and bookings are up 12.3 percent.

+“Rigid PCB sales continued to grow in March, despite lower sales compared to last year," said IPC President Denny McGuirk.
+“In flexible circuits, the continued decline in sales reflects a normal seasonal pattern," he continued.
+“The book-to-bill ratio for all PCBs has once again reached parity after declining in late 2006.
+This reflects overall stability despite slower growth in the first quarter of 2007," McGuirk added.

 The book-to-bill ratios and growth rates for rigid PCBs and flexible circuits combined are heavily affected by the rigid PCB segment.
 Rigid PCBs represent an estimated 85 percent of the current PCB market in North America, according to IPC's World PCB Production and Laminate Market Report for the Year 2005.